Some problems of arithmetic origin in rational dynamics: Dynamical consequences of arithmetic equidistribution

-It turns out that the Call-Silverman canonical height satisfies the assumptions of Yuan's equidistribution theorem for points of small height (see Chambert-Loir's lectures in this volume for more details on arithmetic equidistribution \cite{acl}).
-From this we can obtain refined versions of well-known equidistribution theorems.
+It turns out that the Call-Silverman canonical height satisfies the assumptions of Yuan's equidistribution theorem for points of small height (see \cite[Thm.
+7.4]{acl}).
+From this for rational maps defined over number fields we can obtain refined versions of previously known equidistribution theorems.